leadrien/opencv_native_androidstudio/README.md

     }
 ```

-* In app `build.gradle`: use the `model` plugin, make sure you use java 7, add opencv native stuff, remove unused
+* In app `build.gradle`: use the `model` plugin, add opencv native stuff, remove unused
   dependencies

  Remove the following lines: